-The Study included four tasks, outlined by the grant agreement with DWR.
-The first task was to identify Subregions, wherein the Kings Basin Region was reviewed and various options for dividing it into smaller, more manageable Subregions were evaluated.
-Ultimately, five Subregions were selected, based on geographic proximity.
+The Study included four tasks, which were outlined in the grant agreement from DWR.
+The first task was primarily concerned with Subregion determination and provided a basis wherein the Region was reviewed and various options for dividing the Region into smaller, more manageable Subregions.
+Ultimately, five Subregions were selected, base on geographic proximity.

-The second task, Data Collection and Outreach, included two major activities: community data collection and DAC outreach.
-The community data collection activity focused on culling information from existing data sources including DWR, California Department of Public Health (CDPH), United States Census Data, American Community Surveys, and the Tulare Lake Basin DAC Study.
-The second component, DAC outreach, involved the Project Team members contacting Pilot Project lead representatives from the identified DACs and gain additional information about their communities.
+The second task, Data Collection and Outreach, included two major tasks, community data collection and DAC outreach.
+The community data collection portion focused on culling information from existing data sources including DWR, California Department of Public Health (CDPH), Census, American Community Surveys, and the Tulare Lake Basin DAC Study.
+The second component, DAC outreach, involved the Project Team members to contact lead representatives from the DACs identified in the data collection and learn additional information about their communities.